Zachamari/APManual_WarioWare-Get-It-Together/README.md

   - Playing (4) or reaching the Expert and Master Mission scores (3 each) in each Variety Pack minigame

 # Notes and Known Issues
+- Anything Goes locations still appear if Anything Goes is your goal.
+If you have Golden Treasures on, this may require you to play Anything Goes before being able to goal in order to get its checks.
+I noticed this right before uploading the apworld, this should hopefully be fixed soon.
 - Due to restrictions for certain symbols in json formatting, some microgames and challenges had to have their names slightly changed.
 Any names containing commas (,) or colons (:) had to have those characters removed.
 For consistency's sake, those characters are currently just straight-up missing and aren't replaced with anything.
 - If Play-o-Pedia checks are set to require the individual microgames, generation slows down substantially due to the overly restrictive logic, especially if only one type of Play-o-Pedia check is included.
 To speed up generation in public games with this setting on, it's recommended to include at least two types of PoP checks (i.e. ['any','solo']).
 (For smaller multiworlds if you don't mind longer gen times, don't worry about it)
 - "Look Both Ways" is the name of both a microgame and a Wario Cup Challenge.
 The challenge is called "Look Both Ways (Challenge)" while the microgame is just called "Look Both Ways".